8 Types of LMS: Complete Guide to Major LMS Types

 2.Installed/On Premise LMS

-Installed or on-premise LMS platforms are hosted on the organization’s own servers.
-Ideal for organizations with strict data privacy requirements.
+Installed or on-premise LMS platforms are hosted on an organization’s own servers.
+These are ideal for organizations with strict data privacy requirements.

 Benefits: